criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

     - It can even scheduled: once every: 7 days | 29 days
     - for all objects
     - email with link to download a zipped .csv file | active for 48 hrs
-    - can add Chatter filed and SF CRM content
+    - can add Chatter file and SF CRM content
     - can include images, docs, and attchments
 It allows you to export data manually once every 7 days (for weekly export) or 29 days (for monthly export)
 </details>